 These web games require a lot of time, patience, luck and skill!

 Worth Doing?: No. Though the rewards are high, the chances of you actually fulfilling the requirement in order to receive them are low.
 When I complete these offers, I might only get the reward half of the time, and it's always after I've chased up TapJoy about my pending reward (see below for more details).
 I tend to skip these ones from now on.

 The quiz offers are similar to the web games, in that you click through to take a quiz on a website and usually have to wait through ads to answer each question.

 The quizzes are usually pretty easy, and most times you'll have to get a certain amount of answers right in order to get your reward.
 You can usually retake the quiz without going back into TapJoy if you lose.
-Or, just do like I do, and open another tab on your phone or tablet to Google the answers ;)
+Or you can be proactive and open another tab on your phone or tablet to Google the answers.

 Worth Doing?: I've had mixed results with these.
 Much like the web games, sometimes I've gotten rewarded, but most times, not.
 The quizzes can at least be fun, but I think I've only ever once received my reward right after completing the quiz; a few other times I contacted TapJoy.
 It's up to you if you want to try the quizzes, but you might not receive your reward after.